 The last thing I wanted to do was spend precious time trying things out.
 I wanted to implement the best practices.

 I highly recommend investing in blogging education.
 Learn from the experts.
 Don’t make their mistakes.

-Here’s a quick overview of the 12 steps to start and make money from a blog:
+Here’s an overview of how to start and earn money from a blog:

 - Pick the primary topic of your blog.

 - Select hosting: Siteground.com

 - Create an email and set up your social media accounts.

 - Install plugins: Yoast (SEO) – free version, Akismet (spam blocker) – free version, SG Optimizer – included with Siteground.com, Social Pug (social sharing and follow) – upgraded to the pro version for $29/year, Bloom (email opt-in) – included in Elegant Themes’ Divi

 - Learn MORE about blogging.
 (This is where you learn how to make money from a blog!): Genius Bloggers’ Toolkit, Affiliate Marketing For Bloggers: Everything You’re Missing, Pinteresting Strategies